 He has served in leadership roles ranging from commercialization to financial and business development, and general management within businesses ranging from early-stage companies to large multinational corporations, venture capital, and private equity.

-Prior to joining AssureRx Health, he served as president and CEO of EntreMed, a public clinical-stage pharmaceutical company developing drugs for the treatment of cancer and inflammatory diseases; as president, EVP and a founder of MedPointe Pharmaceuticals, a specialty branded pharmaceutical company; a founder and Managing Director of MedPointe Capital, a private equity firm; president, CEO and a founder of Osiris Therapeutics, a public biotech company specializing in stem cell therapy for the treatment of damaged or diseased tissues; a founding General Partner of HealthCare Ventures LP, a venture capital partnership specializing in forming new pharmaceutical and biotech companies; Group President at Becton Dickinson, a global diagnostic and medical device company; and Partner at Booz Allen Hamilton, a global strategy and technology consultant.
+Prior to joining Assurex Health, he served as president and CEO of EntreMed, a public clinical-stage pharmaceutical company developing drugs for the treatment of cancer and inflammatory diseases; as president, EVP and a founder of MedPointe Pharmaceuticals, a specialty branded pharmaceutical company; a founder and Managing Director of MedPointe Capital, a private equity firm; president, CEO and a founder of Osiris Therapeutics, a public biotech company specializing in stem cell therapy for the treatment of damaged or diseased tissues; a founding General Partner of HealthCare Ventures LP, a venture capital partnership specializing in forming new pharmaceutical and biotech companies; Group President at Becton Dickinson, a global diagnostic and medical device company; and Partner at Booz Allen Hamilton, a global strategy and technology consultant.

-Robert W. Coy Jr.is president of CincyTech.
+Robert W. Coy Jr. is president and CEO of CincyTech.
 He leads a 12-member team that works to drive capital into high-growth companies in Southwest Ohio.
 He and his team serve a wide range of constituencies – entrepreneurs, investors, economic development partners, research institutions and community stakeholders – in fulfilling CincyTech’s mission of accelerating the growth of start-up bioscience and technology companies.
 Coy was recruited to Cincinnati in October 2005 from St. Louis, where he served as senior vice president for entrepreneurial development at the St. Louis Regional Chamber and Growth Association.
 He led the development of the St. Louis Arch Angel Investor Network, which invests in early-stage companies in the St. Louis region.

 Coy’s career has included in-depth experience in economic development in Pennsylvania and Delaware as well.
 In Delaware, he held the state cabinet position for economic development from 1993-98, leading initiatives to establish two venture capital funds and a pre-seed fund.
 In Pennsylvania, his responsibilities included serving as executive director of the Ben Franklin Partnership Program, a national best-practice model.
 There he oversaw the operations of the state’s four regional technology centers, which make seed capital investment in promising technology companies.